 The KeyMode option sets the keyboard polyphony and the allocation method for the voices.
-002R has 4 different KeyModes:
+002 has 4 different KeyModes:

-- Poly: standard polyphonic mode, where you can play up to 8 or 12 notes simultaneously (depending on your 002R version), each one using one single voice and uses most recent note priority - Mono: standard monophonic mode, where you can play just one note at time, using just one voice - Unison: standard unison mode, where you can play just one note at time (mono keyboard), but you can use up to 8 or 12 notes simultaneously (depending on your 002R version) for that note - Stack: special 'poly/unison' mode, where you can decide how many notes you can play together (polyphonic keyboard) and also how many voices the Modal 002R uses for each note.
-E.g. On a 12 voice 002R with a Size of 4 voices, you can play up to 3 notes simultaneously, with each note using 4 voices, because you have 12 voices available.
+- Poly: standard polyphonic mode, where you can play up to 12 notes simultaneously, each one using one single voice and uses most recent note priority - Mono: standard monophonic mode, where you can play just one note at time, using just one voice - Unison: standard unison mode, where you can play just one note at time (mono keyboard), but you can use up to 12 voices simultaneously for that note - Stack: special 'poly/unison' mode, where you can decide how many notes you can play together (polyphonic keyboard) and also how many voices the Modal 002 uses for each note.
+E.g. with a Size of 4 voices, you can play up to 3 notes simultaneously, with each note using 4 voices, because you have 12 voices available.
 This mode uses most recent note priority

-- 1. Glide: this parameter controls the speed with which the oscillators change their pitch, 'sliding' from one note to the next one pressed: - a large value will mean the 'glide' takes longer to reach the new note - a shorter value will result in a quicker 'slide' - AutoGlide: this parameter controls the mode of the glide unit.
+- 1. Glide: this parameter controls the speed with which the oscillators change their pitch, 'sliding' from one note to the next one pressed: - a large value will mean the 'glide' takes longer to reach the new note - a shorter value will result in a quicker 'slide' - 2.
+AutoGlide: this parameter controls the mode of the glide unit.
 In 'auto' mode the glide circuit is enabled only when overlapping notes are played, also known as legato.
 In 'normal' mode the glide circuit is always enabled. - 3.
 Chord: This allows you to transpose a stored chord when pressing a single key.
 The key held down is the root note of the chord.
 To turn on chord mode hold down a chord on the keyboard, via MIDI-in, or via the sustain pedal to set that chord to be transposed when playing notes (via the keyboard, MIDI-in, arpeggiator, and sequencer) then select the Chord control on the LCD.
 Chord mode only works in poly and stack modes. - 4.
 Octave: this parameter controls the octave shift of the keyboard, allowing you to transpose the whole keyboard by up to 2 octaves up or down - 5.
 Transpose: This allows you to transpose the Keyboard, Sequencer and Arpeggiator.
 To use the function simply hold down the transpose button whilst pressing a key on the keyboard.
 A 'Zero' transpose is obtained by pressing the third C from the bottom of the keyboard.